Welcome to the new KidsHealth website! See what is new.

 For free medical advice call Healthline 0800 611 116.
 Healthline provides a 24 hour, 7 days a week, over-the-phone health service.
 For emergencies call 111.

-Key points about flu immunisation
+Key points about flu vaccination

 • the flu (influenza) can be a serious viral infection